 The math needed for this class is not too challenging – just differential equations for error analysis and calculus or algebra for the rest.
 However, this is an intense class, because most of the work is programming assignments and it takes time to make good programs that run well.
 We will discuss methods that make it quicker, but even so you can expect an average of 6-10 hours a week outside of class, and up to 15 if you are struggling.
 The final project is all that is due in finals week, and it is assigned about a month before it is due (there is no exam).

 PREREQ: Ability to program a computer.

 Most students who come in without programming ability have struggled in the course.
-Several have failed, and many have dropped.
+Several have failed, even after trying hard, and many have dropped.
 We use the Python language, and spend the first 2 weeks getting up to speed in Python.
 That’s reasonable if you know how to program in another language, but it’s very fast if you’ve never programmed.
 Having taken computer classes, especially in the distant past, is not enough.
-You actually need to have put that knowledge to use and be comfortable with programming.
+You actually need to have put that knowledge to use and be comfortable with programming to solve real problems.
 Conversely, if you can program, you don’t need to have taken any class.
-If you cannot write a program (right now, no looking at notes or other sources of help) to read a file of numbers, calculate the mean and standard deviation, and print the results, do not take this course.
+If you cannot write a program (right now, no looking at notes or other sources of help) to read a file of numbers, calculate the mean and standard deviation, and print the results, do not take this course!